Seven-headed serpent

-The Seven-headed Serpent (from Sumerian muš-saĝ-7: snake with seven heads) in Sumerian religion was one of the Heroes slain by Ninurta, patron god of Lagash, in ancient Iraq.
+The Seven-headed Serpent (from Sumerian muš-saĝ-imin: snake with seven heads, or muš-maḫ-saĝ-imin: great snake with seven heads) in Sumerian religion was one of the Heroes slain by Ninurta, patron god of Lagash, in ancient Iraq.
 Its body was hung on the "shining cross-beam" of Ninurta's chariot (lines 55–63).
+It is also a synonym for Satan in the Book of Revelation, with John Day writing that the myth of this multiple headed dragon was still known to the authors of later Jewish and Christian literature.